by Amy Bloom

 by Barbara Coombs Lee (Author), Haider Warraich M.D.
 (Foreword) Littleton, CO: Compassion & Choices (December 14, 2018)

 Barbara Coombs Lee has spent her life on the front lines as a nurse, lawyer and health policy reformer.
-She has seen death in every setting: on the streets of Harlem, during night shifts in nursing homes, in intensive care and coronary care and while riding with EMTs.
+She has seen death in every setting: on the streets of Harlem, during nightshifts in nursing homes, in intensive care and coronary care and while riding with EMTs.
 She also has a law degree, earned after twenty years as a nurse.
-As CEO of Compassion & Choices, the national organization working to expand our options at the end of life, she has written Finish Strong , a powerful book telling us, the consumer, what we can do to make sure we die the way we want to.
+As former CEO of Compassion & Choices, the national organization working to expand our options at the end of life, she has written a strong and powerful book telling us what we can do to make sure we die the way we want to.